MJ147/TicTacToe/README.md

 virtual opponent, who can do perfect move in game in any situatuion.

 ## Inspiration
-The game based on classic tic-tac-toe game.
-Created entirely by me.
+The game based on classic a tic-tac-toe game.
+Created entirely by me using Stack Overflow and the Documentation.

 ## Technologies
 * Java 8